TwilioDevEd/twiliochat-android/README.md

    address refers to the host machine loopback interface (127.0.0.1) when running this application in the android emulator.
 You must change this value to match the address of your server running the token generation application.
 We are using the [PHP - Laravel](https://github.com/TwilioDevEd/twiliochat-laravel) version in this case, that's why we use port 8000.
-The token generation route is `/token` in all platforms.

-   ***Note:***In some operating systems you need to specify the address for the development server when you run the Laravel application, like this:
+   ***Note:*** In some operating systems you need to specify the address for the development server when you run the Laravel application, like this:
    ```
    $ php artisan serve --host=127.0.0.1